ladybug-tools/spider/build-well/README.md

 ## To Do Generally
+* 2017-10-28 ~ Need better area calculator to fix O shape ( and other similar shapes ) issues
+* 2017-10-31 ~ Checkboxes to display only selected types of surfaces.
+See Open Studio
 * 2017-10-28 ~ Each standalone file: add link to https://validator.w3.org/??
-Other vailidators??
+Other validators??
 * 2017-10-14 ~ How about a logo?
 * 2017-10-14 ~ Add permalinks / RESTful interaction
 * 2017-10-14 ~ Decide what to do when distance between external walls is less than twice the minimum perimeter depth
 * 2017-10-14 ~ Organize nice sets of color schemes for the various surface types

+ifrThree.contentWindow.renderer.info
 ## To Dos per module

 ### build-well.html / Build Well parent file